hollystill/LowCostGNSS/README.md

 ## Set-up

 1. Configure the u-blox receiver with a CONFIG.txt file.
-This file
+We use the freely-available software [u-center](https://www.u-blox.com/en/product/u-center) to generate the CONFIG.txt file and write the configuration to the receiver.
+A CONFIG.txt file looks like this:

+In this case, we enable the u-blox receiver to log GPS, GLONASS, Galileo, Beidou, QZSS and SBAS constellations.

 ## Resources